flutter/flutter/.github/ISSUE_TEMPLATE/3_feature_request.md

 <!--
      Briefly but precisely describe what you would like Flutter to be able to do.

-     Consider attaching images showing what you are imagining.
+     Consider attaching something showing what you are imagining:
+      * images
+      * videos
+      * code samples

      Does this have to be provided by Flutter directly, or can it be provided by a package on pub.dev/flutter?
 If so, maybe consider implementing and